Azure/terraform-azurerm-avm-res-datafactory-factory/README.md

 - `data_factory_id` - (Required) The ID of the Data Factory where the integration runtime is associated.
 - `name` - (Required) The unique name of the integration runtime.
 Changing this forces a new resource to be created.
+- `credential_name` - (Optional) The name of the credential to use for the Managed Integration Runtime.
 - `description` - (Optional) A description of the integration runtime.
 - `self_contained_interactive_authoring_enabled` - (Optional) Specifies whether to enable interactive authoring when the self-hosted integration runtime cannot establish a connection with Azure Relay.
 - `rbac_authorization` - (Optional) Defines RBAC authorization settings.
 Changing this forces a new resource to be created.